 The on hold state of a product may be changed by right-clicking the product and choosing Put product “On Hold” or Remove product from “On Hold.”

-Deleting a product does not actually delete the product, but rather adds the product to the Wastebasket folder and removes it from all other folders.
+Removing a product does not actually delete the product, but rather adds the product to the Wastebasket folder and removes it from all other folders.
 It is still possible to view the product, order history, etc. from the Wastebasket folder.
-To delete a product, right-click on the product and choose Delete from all folders.
+To remove a product, right-click on the product and choose Remove from all folders.

 Products in the Wastebasket may be undeleted by right-clicking on the product and choosing Undelete.
 This restores the product to the All products folder (and other standard folders, as appropriate).
 A product in the Wastebasket must be undeleted before adding it to any other folder.